FAQs

 Q: How can I become a mystery writer too?

 A: Read as much as you can.
 Seriously.
 And when you’re ready to work on your craft, join a society of writers.
-I am a member of several chapters of Sisters in Crime and also the Short Mystery Fiction Society.
+I am a member of Mystery Writers of America, several chapters of Sisters in Crime and also the Short Mystery Fiction Society.
 I would not have been nearly as successful without the generous support of fellow writers, especially those in my critique groups.